mootools/mootools-core/Docs/Plugins/Accordion.md

 ### Arguments:

-1. togglers - (*array*) The collection of Elements representing the Elements which will be clickable and trigger the opening of sections of the Accordion.
+1. togglers - (*array*) The collection of Elements which will be clickable and trigger the opening of sections of the Accordion.
 2. elements - (*array*) The collection of Elements the transitions will be applied to.
 3. options  - (*object*, optional) All the [Fx][] options in addition to options below.